garyfleming/bio-etc/unwritten-abstracts.md

 At this point in Agile's lifecycle, many teams have switched to using a Kanban Board.
 Some are simple, three-column trackers; others are considerably more involved.
 Yet, many teams don't know how to stop for a moment and _listen_ to their board.
 It's gently trying to nudge them about the changes that it needs to make them a better team.
 Come along and learn how we can go from simple to just complicated enough, smoothly.

 In a new team, we started with a three-column standard to something that fits us perfectly.
 Our board won't work for you, but by learning how, when, and why we made our changes, you can make a board that works perfectly for your team too.
 See the patterns and anti-patterns; listen to the change that your board is crying out for; and enjoy the results.

+---

+# The Sleeping Hero

+NOTE AN ABSTRACT YET, JUST AN IDEA: "Be a hero?
+I'd rather sleep."
+Talk about hero culture, firefighting, and why boring is better.
+It lets us focus on the things that matter (customers, interactions value) rather than worry about the technology.